 - Length: 1100+ km

-The going is tough and there are large stretches of nothing but majestic scenery between fill up points.
-Make sure you have plenty of fuel, food and water on board.
-There are more and more paving projects going on so the road could be closed at any point.
-Be prepared for a long cold night in the car if you get unlucky with the closures.
+The journey can be tough, with large stretches of nothing but majestic scenery.
+Ensure you have plenty of fuel, food and water on board.
+Paving projects are taking place all along the route, so you may find sections of road that are closed without notice.
+Be prepared for long waits which can sometimes stretch into the night if you’re unlucky.
 Pack sleeping bags and warm clothes.
-The weather can vary wildly and it is not uncommon to truly experience four seasons in a single day.
+The weather can change fast and it’s not uncommon to experience four seasons in a day! ☀️🍁❄️🌱

 4. Route 7, Argentina (365 Curve Road)